the1076/loud-array/README.md

 The entire library is <5kB expanded and <3kB minified.
 This code has been prioritized for readability and, as such, may benefit greatly from optimization.

+Why "Loud"?
+Because this is an array you can listen to.
+Not only can you listen to it, but you can add as many listeners (and, therefore, handlers) as you'd like.
+Everything this array does can be heard because this array is LOUD!

 ## Getting Started

 ### Importing the library